You know what time it is? Time for some marketing myth busting!

 Let’s get rid of a few marketing myths that keep popping up so that you can make your marketing practical and useful.

-Ready to bust a marketing myth or 5?
+Ready to get into some marketing myth busting?
 Great- let’s go!

 Marketing Myth 1: People buy gibberish

 You don’t sound clever if you use buzz words, just incredibly hard to understand.
 Or you sound like basically what you are, which is someone trying to use big words to impress people for no apparent reason.
 Yuck!

 Instead, write your copy in such a way that it helps new customers get to know you, understand your product and gain a little insight into the differences between you and your competitors.